NarraLeaf/NarraLeaf/README.md

 A new definition of Visual Novel Engine.

+> [!WARNING]
+>
+> The project is in the early stages of development.
+For the Legacy Electron main process, check [NarraLeaf-Electron](https://github.com/NarraLeaf/NarraLeaf-Electron)

 ## About

 NarraLeaf is a lightweight, [React](https://react.dev/)/[Electron](https://electronjs.org/)-based visual novel engine built for speed and developer control.
 Build and package cross-platform VNs with minimal code and maximum flexibility.